openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-deploy-and-test.md

 ## Configure Quarkus

 Since we are now deploying this to Openshift our database will no longer be on localhost.
+And our production is running Postgres.
+How do we handle these multiple configurations?
+Quarkus has a neat feature where we can create different profiles.
+So we will use the %dev profile for our local environment.

 Click: `fruit-taster/src/main/resources/application.properties`{{open}} to open this file.
 This file contains Quarkus configuration.

 Click **Copy to Editor** to add the following values to the `application.properties` file:

 <pre class="file" data-filename="./fruit-taster/src/main/resources/application.properties" data-target="replace">
+%dev.quarkus.datasource.url=jdbc:h2:mem:rest-crud
+%dev.quarkus.datasource.driver=org.h2.Driver
+%dev.quarkus.datasource.max-size=8
+%dev.quarkus.datasource.min-size=2
+%dev.quarkus.hibernate-orm.database.generation=drop-and-create
+%dev.quarkus.hibernate-orm.log.sql=true

 quarkus.datasource.url=jdbc:postgresql://postgres-database:5432/fruits
 quarkus.datasource.driver=org.postgresql.Driver
 quarkus.datasource.username=sa
 quarkus.datasource.password=sa
 quarkus.hibernate-orm.database.generation=drop-and-create
 quarkus.hibernate-orm.sql-load-script = import.sql

 taste.message = tastes great
 taste.suffix = (if you like fruit!)
 </pre>